First off, Laug Auf (pronounced “log off”), in a multi-language mashup, translates to “eyes open”.

-Although it resembles a third eye, this is no secret society; quite the opposite.
+So, yes, our logo is based on a third eye.
+But this is no secret society; quite the opposite.
 Everyone is welcome.
 Just share our belief that the most important eye to keep open is the one in your mind.
 And make an effort to “log off” more often; to be present.

 Ok.
 Now the hidden stuff: